 - the Community Renewal Tax Relief Act of 2000, Pub.
 L. 106-554 ("CRA").

-In January 1998, the Service announced in Rev. Proc.
-98-14, 1998-4 IRB 22 the opening of the determination letter program for qualified plans seeking to comply with the changes in the qualification requirements made by the Uruguay Round Agreements Act, Pub.L.
+In January 1998, the IRS announced in Revenue Procedure 98-14, 1998-4 IRB 22 the opening of the determination letter program for qualified plans seeking to comply with the changes in the qualification requirements made by the Uruguay Round Agreements Act, Pub.L.
 103-465 (GATT); the Taxpayer Relief Act of 1997, Pub.L.
 105-34 (TRA '97); and the Small Business Job Protection Act of 1996, Pub.L.
 104-188 (SBJPA) (including IRC section 414(u) and the Uniformed Services Employment and Reemployment Rights Act of 1994, Pub.L.
-103-353 (USERRA)), that are effective before the first day of the first plan year beginning on or after January 1, 1999.
+103-353 (USERRA)), that were effective before the first day of the first plan year beginning on or after January 1, 1999.
 These changes are often referred to collectively as GUST I changes because they do not include the qualification requirements that are effective in plan years beginning after 12/31/98 or that were enacted by CRA 2000.